isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/exchange-online-service-description/exchange-online-setup-and-administration.md

 ### <a name="usage-reporting-for-exchange-online"></a>Report utilizzo per Exchange Online

-Gli amministratori possono utilizzare Windows PowerShell remoto per recuperare informazioni sul modo in cui gli utenti dell'organizzazione utilizzano il servizio Exchange Online.
-Tali informazioni includono:
+Administrators can use remote Windows PowerShell to retrieve information about how people in their organizations use the Exchange Online service.
+Available information includes:

 - Visualizzazione della dimensione della cassetta postale per ogni utente dell'organizzazione.